BakhtiarAhmed41/Learnix/README.md

-# ConceptAI - AI-Powered Educational Platform
+# Learnix - AI-Powered Educational Platform

-ConceptAI is a modern web application that helps students learn more effectively by using AI to generate personalized tests from their study materials.
+Learnix is a modern web application that helps students learn more effectively by using AI to generate personalized tests from their study materials.

 ## Features